Dismembered/Dismembered.github.io/_posts/2014-06-23-HelloWorld-Tutorial_part1.markdown

 **Step 4:**

-> In the new window change the `Artifact Id` field to Hello World then click `Finish` in the lower right hand corner.
+> In the new window change the `Artifact Id` field to HelloWorld then click `Finish` in the lower right hand corner.

 ![drawing](/images/screenshot_3.png)

 **Step 5:**

 > Double-click the pom.xml in the `Package Explorer` to open it.
-Click the `pom.xml` tab at the bottom of the scren to activate it.
+Click the `pom.xml` tab at the bottom of the screen to activate it.
 You should now see something like this.

 ![drawing](/images/screenshot_4.png)